If you’re interested in logging in to Home Assistant while away, you’ll have to make your instance remotely accessible.

 A problem with making a port accessible is that some Internet Service Providers only offer dynamic IPs.
 This can cause you to lose access to Home Assistant while away.
 You can solve this by using a free Dynamic DNS service like DuckDNS.

 Remember: Just putting a port up is not secure.
 You should definitely consider encrypting your traffic if you are accessing your Home Assistant installation remotely.
-For details please check the set up encryption using Let’s Encrypt blog post.
+For details please check the set up encryption using Let’s Encrypt blog post, or this detailed guide to using Let’s Encrypt with HA.

 Protect your communication with a self-signed certificate between your client and the Home Assistant instance.